Podcast Residency Program

 The program aims to support the development and distribution of locally produced podcast content and increase the capacity of local artists and the community to create podcasts and share local stories.

-Moonee Valley locals are invited to apply for the Clocktower Centre’s exciting new Podcast Studio Residency program.
-Recipients of the Clocktower Centre Podcast Studio Residency will receive a project fee, as well as in-kind access to our new podcast studio, recording and editing equipment, technical support, marketing/publicity support and use of the Clocktower Centre’s podcast hosting platform.
+The Clocktower Centre runs a Podcast Studio Residency program, for Moonee Valley residents.
+Recipients of the Clocktower Centre Podcast Studio Residency receive a project fee, as well as in-kind access to our new podcast studio, recording and editing equipment, technical support, marketing/publicity support and use of the Clocktower Centre’s podcast hosting platform.

-The program is designed to support sharing of local stories through this exciting medium – we can’t wait to hear your ideas!
+The program is designed to support sharing of local stories through this exciting medium!

 Centrally located in Moonee Ponds, the Clocktower Centre Podcast Studio is a brand new acoustically treated space which contains 2 x Rode broadcast microphones with adjustable stands, a 6-channel mixing desk and laptop computer with basic recording/editing software.